Thailand Money Matters: Tips and Tricks for Expats on a Budget

 -

-Feel for the raised print: Genuine banknotes have raised print, such as the denomination numbers, Thai text, and the King's image, which you can feel when you touch them.
-Fake notes are often printed flat, lack raised details, or have smudged printing.
+Feel the raised print: Genuine banknotes have raised elements, such as denomination numbers, Thai text, and the King's image.
+Fake notes usually feel flat or have smudged printing.

 -

-Examine the security thread and fluorescent ink: Real banknotes have a security thread embedded inside and will glow when exposed to UV light.
-Counterfeit notes often lack this thread or don't fluoresce correctly.
+Examine the security thread and UV features: Real banknotes include a security thread and fluorescent ink that glows under UV light.
+Counterfeit notes may lack these features or display them incorrectly.

 -

-Exchange money at reputable places to avoid risks: Avoid exchanging money with individuals or unlicensed exchange booths.
-It's best to exchange money at banks or reputable exchange services like SuperRich or Vasu Exchange.
+Exchange money safely: Avoid exchanging money with individuals or unlicensed booths.
+Use banks or reputable exchange services like SuperRich or Vasu Exchange to reduce the risk of receiving counterfeit notes.

 Should I use cash or card in Thailand?

-Cash is essential when traveling in Thailand, especially when you're exploring traditional markets, street food stalls in Thailand or using public transportation like tuk-tuks and buses.
+Cash is essential when traveling in Thailand, especially at traditional markets, street food stalls, or when using public transportation like tuk-tuks and buses.
 Many small shops and local cafes prefer baht over cards.
-For convenience, it's best to exchange money at reputable currency exchange booths or withdraw cash from ATMs.
-Always carry small denominations like 20, 50, and 100 baht for easy payments when shopping or using services.
+For convenience, exchange money at reputable currency exchange booths or withdraw cash from ATMs.
+Carry small denominations (20, 50, and 100 baht) for easy payments when shopping or using services.

-On the other hand, credit and debit cards are extremely useful for payments at shopping malls, upscale restaurants, hotels, and major tourist attractions.
+Credit and debit cards are useful for payments at shopping malls, upscale restaurants, hotels, and major tourist attractions.
 Popular cards like Visa, Mastercard, and American Express are widely accepted.
-However, some stores may charge a transaction fee of 2-3%, so it's a good idea to check beforehand.
-If you want to withdraw cash from ATMs, choose machines at major banks like Bangkok Bank or Krungthai Bank for better exchange rates.
+Some stores may charge a 2 – 3% transaction fee, so it’s best to check beforehand.
+For cash withdrawals, use ATMs at major banks such as Bangkok Bank or Krungthai Bank for better exchange rates.

 Where can I exchange cash in Thailand?